Chandelier with crystal and nine light beads from around 1950

 Description

 Chandelier with crystal and nine lightweight beads from around 1950.
 The electrical components have been completely cleaned and restored, featuring eight E14 lights on two levels and a central E27 light.
-The cage frame is made of gilded iron with a square cross-section and is entirely covered with transparent crystal beads.
+The frame is made of gilded iron with a square cross-section and is entirely covered with transparent crystal beads.
 It weighs 10 kg.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Many styles distinguish antique furniture, but we can highlight a few key ones.
+Eclectic furniture dates back to the 19th century, during which the popular Biedermeier style prevailed.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
-Everything was influenced by Napoleon's reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Everything was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for an elegant antique that suits your interior.

 The most important aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.